-e7 Healths offers nationwide service for DOT Drug & Alcohol Testing programs as well as random consortium and random standalone drug testing programs.
-We have over 20,000 collection sites ready to serve you!
-We offer same day or next day appointments and allow you to book your appointments online!
+e7 Healths offers nationwide service for DOT Drug and Alcohol Testing programs as well as random consortium and random standalone drug testing programs.
+We have over 20,000 collection sites ready to serve you.
+We offer same day or next day appointments and allow you to book your appointments online.

 Immediate service available for DOT random testing programs and consortium programs.

 DOT consortium services are available for:

 - Owner Operators

 - FAA regulated businesses